Motor Control Panel

 - Connectors are to be epoxy-coated for a 500-hour salt-spray test per Mil-Std 202F.

-- Cable coupler design shall include a vibration-resistant ratchet to prevent loosening.
+- The cable coupler design shall include a vibration-resistant ratchet to prevent loosening.

 - The system will be constructed of molded PVC material.